Command reference

 deps diff

 Displays the differences between the dependencies of two distinct workspaces.
-If a single parameter is passed, the specified workspace's dependencies are compared with the master's.
-If no parameter is passed, the diff is made between the current workspace and master.
+If a single parameter is passed, the command compares the dependencies of the specified workspace with those of the master workspace.
+If no parameter is passed, the command compares the dependencies of the current workspace with those of the master workspace.

 Usage